Tusk (2014 film): Spin-offs and possible sequel

-Smith revealed before the release of Tusk that he had written a spin-off film called Yoga Hosers, which would feature the cast from Tusk.
+Smith revealed before the release of Tusk that he had written a spin-off film called Yoga Hosers (2016), which would feature the cast from Tusk.
 On August 19, 2014, Borys Kit from The Hollywood Reporter revealed further details about the film.
-Yoga Hosers will be an action-adventure film and the second in the True North trilogy.
-As well as the rest of the entire cast of Tusk (except Michael Parks, who died in May 2017), the film will star Johnny Depp's daughter, Lily-Rose, and Smith's daughter, Harley Quinn.
-Tony Hale, Natasha Lyonne, Austin Butler, Adam Brody, Tyler Posey, and Jason Mewes have also been cast.
+Yoga Hosers is an action-adventure film and the second in the True North trilogy.
+The film features Lily-Rose Depp, her father Johnny and Smith's daughter Harley Quinn Smith reprising their roles from Tusk, with Justin Long, Haley Joel Osment and Genesis Rodriguez returning, albeit in different roles.

 The third installment of Smith's True North trilogy is to be titled Moose Jaws, which Smith says is basically "Jaws with a moose".
 Starstream Entertainment will finance and produce the film, while XYZ Films will sell the foreign rights at the Toronto Film Festival.

-Smith also mentioned an idea for a "Tusk 2", where somehow Wallace would turn himself back into a human and become the new villain.
+Smith also mentioned an idea for a sequel, where somehow Long's Wallace would turn himself back into a human and become the new villain.
 Smith made mention of title being Tusk$.
 In 2022, Long revealed that he had been contacted by Smith about working on a potential sequel.